 Final Paycheck Laws

-Final paychecks are due by next payday or 15 days from separation, whichever comes first.
+Final paychecks are due by the next payday or 15 days from separation, whichever comes first.
 Employees can request a check instead of other payment methods—and you must mail the payment if requested.

 Employers may withhold the final paycheck to cover expenses from theft of property or funds by the employee if the employee agrees in writing or the employer has filed a police report within seven business days of the separation.
 Read Montana Code 39-3-205 for details.